Setting Up the SAML Web Browser SSO Feature

 Set up information about the keys you will use to sign SAML authentication request messages.
 Outgoing messages are signed with the private key; the public key is published in the metadata file generated at the end of the wizard.
 The Identity Provider needs this key to verify the signature on the SAML authentication request messages.

-Choose to generate or import keys.
-If you choose Generate, provide values in the Certificate Details section.
-If you choose Import, you'll need to choose a key management option and provide keystore details.
+• If you choose Import PKI Keys and X.509 Certificate, you will need to choose a key management option and provide keystore details.

 Step 5: Configure the service provider account with the identity provider